ericwastaken/python-playfab-retrieve-player/README.md

     - `pip install .`

 2) Prepare your input CSV
 - Use data/input-example.csv as a template.
-The CSV must have a header column named customId.
-You can add any number of additional columns; they can be referenced in the request body using the $.<column-name> notation.
+The CSV can have any header columns you prefer; there is no strict requirement for a column named customId.
+Columns can be referenced in the request body using the $.<column-name> notation.
 Example:
   ```text
   "customId","batchTag"
   "YOUR-PLAYFAB-CUSTOM-ID-001","alpha"